David Low (cartoonist): Move to England

-From 1919 to 1927 Low worked at the London Star, which sympathised with his moderately left-wing views.
+From 1919 to 1927, Low worked at the London Star, which sympathised with his moderately left-wing views.
 In 1927, he accepted an invitation from Max Aitken to join the conservative Evening Standard on the strict understanding that there would be no editorial interference with his output.
-In 1928 he showed his support for newly enfranchised women with his character, Joan Bull.
+In 1928, Low showed his support for newly enfranchised women with his character "Joan Bull".
 The character appeared for a few years but fell out of regular use as the public concerns about women getting the vote disappeared.
 Low produced numerous cartoons about the Austrian Civil War, the Italian invasion of Ethiopia, the 1936 Summer Olympics, the Spanish Civil War, and other events of the interwar period.
 He also worked with Horace Thorogood to produce illustrated whimsical articles on the London scene, under the byline "Low & Terry".

 John Gunther called Low "the greatest caricaturist in the world".
 In 1937, Nazi Propaganda Minister Joseph Goebbels told British Foreign Secretary Lord Halifax that British political cartoons, particularly those of Low's, were damaging Anglo-German relations.
-In 1937 Low had produced an occasional strip about "Hit and Muss" (Hitler and Mussolini), but after Germany made official complaints he substituted a composite dictator, "Muzzler".
+In 1937, Low had produced an occasional strip about "Hit and Muss" (Hitler and Mussolini), but after Germany made official complaints he substituted a composite dictator, "Muzzler".
 After the war, Low is said to have found his name in The Black Book, the list of those the Nazis planned to arrest in the aftermath of an invasion of Great Britain.

 Second World War

 His works are featured in many British history textbooks.
 On 1 September, the Germans invaded Poland from the west and, on 17 September, the Soviets invaded from the east.
 Low depicted these events in one of his most famous cartoons, Rendezvous, first published in the Evening Standard on 20 September 1939.
-It satirises the cynicism which lay at the heart of the Molotov–Ribbentrop Pact, showing Hitler and Soviet dictator Joseph Stalin bowing politely across the dead body of Poland, but nevertheless greeting each other respectively as "the scum of the earth, I believe?" and "the bloody assassin of the workers, I presume?".
-The words are based on those supposedly used by Henry Morton Stanley at his meeting with David Livingstone in 1871, and the dictators are shown raising their hats to one another in greeting similarly to the two explorers in artistic reconstructions of that earlier meeting.
+It satirises the cynicism at the heart of the Molotov–Ribbentrop Pact, showing Hitler and Soviet dictator Joseph Stalin bowing politely across the dead body of Poland and greeting each other respectively as "The scum of the earth, I believe?" and "The bloody assassin of the workers, I presume?"
+The phrasing is based on that supposedly used by Henry Morton Stanley at his meeting with David Livingstone in 1871, and the dictators are shown raising their hats to one another in greeting similarly to the two explorers in artistic reconstructions of that earlier meeting.
 The work has been parodied by several other cartoonists.

 The Harmony Boys of 2 May 1940 depicts Hitler, Stalin, Italian dictator Benito Mussolini, and Spanish dictator Francisco Franco "harmonizing" and getting along quite well.
 When this cartoon was published, the German invasion of the Soviet Union was still more than a year in the future.

 His satirical works met much criticism in the British public eye.
-The British press called him a "war monger," and many citizens felt disdain for his depictions of appeasement.
+The British press called him a "war monger", and many citizens felt disdain for his depictions of appeasement.